 That trumps even the highest better-than-HD screens we've seen in laptops over the past year.
-Those models, from theto the to , have resolutions that range from 2,560x1,440 to 3,200x1,800.
+Those models, from the Retina MacBook Pro to the Lenovo Yoga 2 Pro to Toshiba's own Kirabook , have resolutions that range from 2,560x1,440 to 3,200x1,800.

 In our brief hands-on time with the new P55T, the screen looked amazing, especially when playing back 4K video content.
 Toshiba says the panel is certified by Technicolor, the digital product and services company, and a Technicolor app included with the system allows you to switch between warm, cool, Technicolor, and other screen color profiles.With an Intel Core i7 CPU and discrete AMD graphics, you should be able to edit and play a 4K video stream without a problem; although running really high-end video, such as multiple 4K streams simultaneously, may need some very specialized hardware, like the new Mac Pro desktop.

 The laptop body itself was perfectly fine, but failed to stand out, with a generic-looking silver-grey aluminum body and black island-style keyboard.
 Some design touches feel ported over from the premium Kirabook line, such as the rounded corners of the chassis, and the similar rounded top corners on the large clickpad-style touch pad.If the Satellite P55T cost a lot, we'd say the design felt especially pedestrian, but it's hard to knock, considering that even with the high-end components and full 4K screen, this system runs a very reasonable $1,499, putting it within reach for serious amateur photo and video enthusiasts.